 The waterfall is gorgeous, fully photo-worthy, and worth the visit.
 But the High Falls Trail is pretty exceptional, too.
 Diving from the lake’s banks deep into a rocky, forested gorge, the trail treks through some beautiful terrain.
-The trail was recently constructed in 2013, and is a model for exceptional trail design: rustic bridges hewn from huge fallen hemlock, scores of rough-chiseled rock stairs and twisted log stair railings were all sourced on site, from the surrounding forest.
+The trail was recently constructed in 2013 and is a model for exceptional trail design: rustic bridges were hewn from huge fallen hemlock, scores of rough-chiseled rock stairs and twisted log stair railings were all sourced on site, from the surrounding forest.
 The difficulty of the trail’s construction is readily apparent – and yet, the efforts seem to seamlessly blend in with the surrounding forest, as if they were always there.

-The hike drops over 500 feet elevation from trailhead to the waterfall, and though sections are moderately steep, the trail’s extended stretches of stone stairs make the climb back out of the gorge relatively simple (but a great workout).
+The hike drops over 500 feet elevation from trailhead to the waterfall, and though sections are moderately steep, the trail’s extended stretches of stone stairs make the climb back out of the gorge relatively straightforward (but a great workout).
 The trail is remarkable, the forest is beautiful, and High Falls, itself, is an incredibly beautiful waterfall.

 High Falls Trail at Lake Glenville: the hike

 The hike departs from a parking area near the lake’s shore (view maps and driving directions), following a wide gravel road eastbound.
 The hike veers northbound, departing the gravel road at .15 mile, diving into the forest.
 Leathery-leafed and gnarled-trunk rhododendron line the trail, and thick vines chase sunlight in the forest canopy above, climbing tall deciduous trees.
 The hike descends a wide, rustic staircase, continuing its northbound descent.

 The High Falls Trail veers to the west at .25 miles, descending stone stairs and catching the first sights and sounds of the nearby West Fork Tuckasegee.
 The hike trails the river downstream, descending more stone stairs and crossing a bridge made from wide-trunked hemlock.
-The hike swings northbound, following a wide meander of the river, crossing a raised boardwalk and descending more stone stairs at .4 mile.
+The trail swings northbound, following a broad meander of the river, crossing a raised boardwalk and descending more stone stairs at .4 mile.

 The trail begins its steepest descent at .5 mile, climbing down an extended stretch of stone stairs and swinging through switchbacks.